• Skip to primary navigation

 • Make sure they are good quality pork rinds/crackle chips with no junky ingredients and are light, airy and crispy.

-• You can find our Nut & Seed Granola recipe here.
+• You can find our keto granola here

 • Instead of the granola you can use a mixture of coconut and whatever nuts you have on hand.